Dinith132/ALL-IN-ONE-ADVENTURE-COMPANION-WEARABLE/README.md

 - **Health Monitoring:** Real-time tracking of heart rate and oxygen levels with the MAX30102/MAX30100 sensor.
 - **Navigation:** Accurate location tracking with the NEO-6M GPS module.
 - **Communication:** Long-distance connectivity with the NRF24L01+PA+LNA module and integrated audio components for seamless communication.
-- **Additional Features:** OLED display for easy readability, vibration motor for silent notifications, and LED indicators for enhanced usability.
+- **Additional Features:** OLED display for easy readability, and LED indicators for enhanced usability.

-Built to withstand harsh environments, this lightweight wearable is waterproof, shock-resistant, and durable—making it the perfect companion for every adventure.

 ---